BioPhysicsUP/website-hugo-blox/content/authors/francois/_index.md

 - PhD Students
 ---

-The abilities of photosynthetic light-harvesting complexes to respond to environmental stressors, like high light intensities, acidity, or temperature fluctuations, are very promising for advances in energy security, sensing, and even quantum computation.
-My research focus is the fluorescence photon statistics of light-harvesting complexes, like LHCII, and the detection of their responses to internal and external changes.
-Combining several experimental techniques, like fluorescence correlation spectroscopy (FCS) and time-correlated single-photon counting (TCSPC), for simultaneous data collection and analysis has been my focus, which shows that new insights can be obtained regarding the relationship between LHCII-aggregation and the natural photo-protection of plants.
+The abilities of photosynthetic light-harvesting complexes (LHCs) to respond to environmental stressors, like high light intensities, acidity, or temperature fluctuations, are very promising for advances in energy security, biosensing, and even quantum computation.
+My research focus is the fluorescence photon statistics of LHCs and the comparison of their quantum optical properties to that of semiconductor quantum dots (QDs).
+My approach is to combine several spectroscopic techniques, like fluorescence correlation spectroscopy (FCS) and time-correlated single-photon counting (TCSPC), towards unveiling sub-nanosecond photophysical processes in LHCs and QDs.
+Incorporation of plasmonic gold nanoparticles to enhance the fluorescence of LHCs and QDs is intended to achieve multi-picosecond time-resolution and for developing quantum biosensing capabilities.